GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 Learn more at [Feedback wanted: CORS for private networks (RFC1918)](https://web.dev/cors-rfc1918-feedback/).

-## What's a Deprecation Trial {: #whats-deprecation-trial}
+## What's a deprecation trial {: #whats-deprecation-trial}

-Deprecation Trials (formerly known as Reverse Origin Trials) are a form of Origin Trials used to ease the deprecation of web features.
-Deprecation Trials allow Chrome to deprecate certain web features and prevent websites from forming new dependencies on them, while at the same time giving current dependent websites extra time to migrate off of them.
+Deprecation trials (formerly known as reverse origin trials) are a form of origin trials used to ease the deprecation of web features.
+Deprecation trials allow Chrome to deprecate certain web features and prevent websites from forming new dependencies on them, while at the same time giving current dependent websites extra time to migrate off of them.

-During a Deprecation Trial, the deprecated features are unavailable to all websites by default.
-Developers who still need to use the affected features must sign up for the Deprecation Trial and obtain tokens for specified web origins, then modify their websites to serve those tokens in HTTP headers or meta tags (except in this case).
+During a deprecation trial, the deprecated features are unavailable to all websites by default.
+Developers who still need to use the affected features must sign up for the deprecation trial and obtain tokens for specified web origins, then modify their websites to serve those tokens in HTTP headers or meta tags (except in this case).
 If a website serves valid tokens matching their origin, Chrome will allow the use of the deprecated feature for a limited amount of